 • State the main area of the brain involved in the storage of autobiographical, explicit, declarative memory.

 • Name at least two types of “memory errors” that can occur during trauma processing.

 • Identify one way in which EMDR differs from EFT and Brain-spotting.

 • Describe one mechanism of action of memory reconsolidation tools.

 • Learn and practice at least two basic memory reconsolidation techniques.

 This online workshop will give you instant access to 3 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 90 days after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.